Login

 Dose

-Logically, higher doses of cannabis will result in longer THC retention periods.
-Microdosing is one way to reduce the impact of THC and minimize retention time.
+Higher doses of cannabis will result in longer THC retention periods.
+Microdosing is one way to reduce the impact of THC and minimize its retention time.

-THC is more likely to stay active in your system for longer if you use cannabis daily.
-People who consume marijuana infrequently are less likely to retain THC in their systems for long periods.
+THC is more likely to stay detectable in your system if you use cannabis daily.
+People who consume marijuana infrequently are less likely to retain THC in their systems for long periods of time.

 Delivery Method

-When you breathe in THC, such as through smoking, vaporizing, and inhalers, it passes through the lungs and immediately affects it.
-This effect usually lasts from one to two to three to four hours, depending on how much has been smoked/vaped/inhaled.
+When you breathe in THC via smoking, vaporizing, and using inhalers, it passes through the lungs and almost immediately takes effect.
+This usually lasts between one and four hours, depending on how much cannabis has been smoked, vaped, or inhaled.

-Small doses of THC are not likely to last longer than a couple of hours, whereas a large amount of THC (e.g., using a THC concentrate through a dab rig) can last longer – three to four hours or even eight hours if a potent concentrate has been used.
+Small doses of THC are unlikely to last longer than a couple of hours, whereas larger dosages (e.g., consuming a THC concentrate with a dab rig) can last longer — three to four hours or even eight hours if a potent concentrate has been used.

-Other delivery methods, such as sublingual tincture, may last slightly longer than smoking marijuana.
+Other delivery methods, such as sublingual tinctures, may last slightly longer than smoking marijuana.
 Consuming edibles also results in a longer retention time for many people.

 Body Fat